Headache & Pain

 Feb.
 19, 2024

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Triptans, selective serotonin receptor (5-HT) agonists, are used in the treatment of acute migraine attacks as well as nonmigraine headaches.
-In this article, the author describes the pharmacology of triptans and compares 7 approved triptans: almotriptan, eletriptan, frovatriptan, naratriptan, rizatriptan, sumatriptan, and zolmitriptan.
+Pharmacology of triptans is described with comparison of seven approved triptans: almotriptan, eletriptan, frovatriptan, naratriptan, rizatriptan, sumatriptan, and zolmitriptan.
 Clinical trials of triptans and personalized treatment of migraine with triptans are also described.

 • Triptans are selective serotonin receptor agonists used in the treatment of acute migraine attacks.